Back to Guides

 Step 4: Boot and Connect

-Insert the SD card into your Pi, connect power, and wait about 60 seconds for it to boot.
-Then SSH in:
+Insert the SD card into your Pi, connect power, and wait about 90 seconds for the first boot (it may take longer as it applies your customization settings).
+Then SSH in using the username you configured in the Imager:

 Shell